M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 55 active-X
+Version 10 revision 56 active-X
-New GuiImage control.
-Can hold other controls.
+New Events for ListBox to work as Spliter Control.
-Som fixes from previous revisions.
+Some fixes from previous revisions.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com